-AccorHotels have announced a new promotion through which Le Club members can earn 7,500 bonus points after three stays at participating properties.
+Hertz and AccorHotels have announced a new promotion through which Le Club members can earn 12 Le Club points per Euro spent on car hire.

 You can join the program for free and then transfer these points to Qantas or Velocity at a 1:1 ratio, with a full explanation of the transfer process later in this guide.

 Each stay at an AccorHotels property has to be a minimum of two nights.

 The offer is as follows:

 - Quadruple Le Club AccorHotels Rewards points (12 Rewards points per Euro spent)